-PREREQUISITES: Students are required to compete for entry into the CEO Program.
-Application and interview will be required for each interested student.
+PREREQUISITES: Online application and interview will be required for each interested student.

 CREDIT: 2.0/Elective

 Business concepts learned through the experiential CEO class are critical; the 21st century skills of problem solving, teamwork, self-motivation, responsibility, higher order thinking, communication and inquiry are at the heart of student development throughout the course.
 Students will meet at a variety of county-wide business locations throughout the year and meet from 7:50 to 9:20 a.m..